 Basically, there is one recipe for each day of the year.
 I love to open that book once in a while and read some of the so many ideas the content has to offer.

-This recipe of scalloped potatoes with hard-boiled eggs is a very popular Romanian recipe.
 I have no idea how old this recipe is, but I assume that if I saw my grandmother making it in the 60’s, it must be older than that.

 Everyone knows it as “French potatoes” dish, but to tell you the truth, I am not sure where that name is coming from.